Pacmard/VKBot/README.md

 # VKBot
 Bot for VK groups based on NodeJS and MySQL
 # Requerements
-1. Firstly, you need to install NodeJS to your server or PC,
+1. Firstly, you need to install NodeJS to your server or PC.

 * You can download it from here: https://nodejs.org/en/